 It can be helpful to get independent financial advice about how to pay for your care.
 Make sure you choose an adviser who has a specialist qualification in long-term care – a CF8 or CeLTCI qualification.
 There are various places you can search for an adviser, including the Society of Later Life Advisers and Unbiased.
 Advisers’ fees vary considerably, so ask up front how much it will cost.

 Financial advisers can help you find financial products and services which might be suitable for you – there are a lot of these around and the quality varies considerably, so it’s worth getting advice.
 A few examples of financial products are:

 deferred care fee payment plans – these work in a similar way to immediate plans, but they pay out from an agreed date in the future, rather than immediately.
 The longer the deferred period, the lower the cost of the plan

 equity release plans – these allow you to release money from your home without selling it, but there are usually better options available.

 If your finances change

-If your income drops or your capital falls below £23,250, you might be able to get council help.
+If your income drops or your capital falls below £23,250, you might be able to get financial help from the council.
 Contact your local council around three months before you think this will happen.
 You won't be reimbursed if you contact them after your capital drops below £23,250.

 To be able to contribute towards your care fees, the council will need to complete a care needs assessment.
 This looks at your needs and whether any qualify for support.
-If you do qualify, they’ll then begin a care planning process with you and assess your finances.
+If you do qualify, they’ll then begin a planning your care with you and assess your finances.

-If you're able to get some council support and need residential care, but you choose a more expensive care home than they’ll pay for, you might have to request a third party top-up.
+If you're able to get some council support and need residential care, but you choose a more expensive care home than they’ll pay for, a friend of family member may be asked to pay a third party top-up.
 If you’re moving to a care home, when your capital falls below £23,250, not including the value of your home, you may be able to make a deferred payment agreement with the council.
 Read Selling your home to pay for residential care for more details.